remix-run/react-router/docs/API.md

 ```

 ##### `components`
-Routes can define one or more named components as an object of `name:component`
-pairs to be rendered when the path matches the URL.
-They can be rendered
-by the parent route component with `this.props[name]`.
+Routes can define one or more named components as an object of `[name]: component` pairs to be rendered when the path matches the URL.
+They can be rendered by the parent route component with `this.props[name]`.

 ```js
 // Think of it outside the context of the router - if you had pluggable